theNewDynamic/stevebacher.com/content/event/congressional-candidates-debate.md

 images: []

 ---
-On April 26, 2018, there will be a debate for the Democratic candidates running in the Congressional primary election (PA-01).
+On April 26, 2018, starting at 12:15 PM, there will be a debate for the Democratic candidates running in the Congressional primary election (PA-01).
 Please join us at 12:15 for a lively conversation about the issues that concern the residents of PA-01.